-To help parents to support their children's mental and emotional health, we will provide support sessions, and information via WEDUC and the school website, and keep parents informed about the mental health topics their children are learning about.
+- To help parents to support their children's mental and emotional health, we will provide support sessions and information via the school website and other platforms. - We will keep parents informed about the mental health topics their children are learning about.